 After the speculum is in place, the doctor or nurse practitioner will shine a light inside the vagina to look for anything unusual, like redness, swelling, discharge, or sores.
 The doctor may quickly wipe a cotton swab inside the vagina to collect a sample of mucus in order to test for infection, if necessary.
 The doctor or nurse will slide the speculum out as soon as the exam is done.
 This part of the exam only takes a minute or two.

 The ovaries and uterus are so far inside a girl's body that they can't be seen — even using a speculum.
 The doctor or nurse will need to feel them to be sure they're the right size and free of cysts or other growths.

 For this part of the exam, you'll keep your feet in the stirrups.
 The doctor or nurse will put lubricant on two fingers (still wearing the gloves) and slide them inside your vagina.
 Using the other hand, he or she will press on the outside of your lower abdomen (the area between your vagina and your stomach).
 You may feel a little pressure or discomfort.
 Again, it can help to relax your muscles and take slow, deep breaths.

 The entire pelvic exam takes about 3 to 5 minutes.

 Making the Appointment

 It's best to schedule the exam for a time when you won't have your period, but that can be hard to predict because lots of girls have irregular periods at first.
 When you make the appointment, ask what to do if you get your period when you're supposed to come for your exam.
-Some doctors say it's OK to come for an exam if your period is just beginning or just ending and it's very light, but everyone has a different policy.
+Most doctors say it's OK to come for an exam during your period, so don't worry about that at all.